isaacaggrey/mf-action-board/README.md

 * npm install
 * npm install -g @angular/cli

+## Configuration of board

+* Username
+  * Either personal or new user that is a member of your team (we rely on GitHub team repo association to get builds!!)
+* Github api token
+  * account settings -> personal access tokens
+* Team ID
+  * `curl -u <username>:<github-api-token> https://api.github.com/user/teams | grep '"name": "<teamname>"' -A 3`
+    * i.e. `curl -u blackbaud-christophercotar:1e49ze..................... https://api.github.com/user/teams | grep '"name": "micro-cervezas"' -A 3`
+  * get team id from the property `"id": <id>`
+* Team Name
+  * Self explanatory: `blackbaud/<teamname>`

+* GitHub team repo association cleanup
+  * This task is a must do if you'd like to only see builds your team owns.
+  * Find someone with super admin access to GitHub and request that they remove access rights to all repos your team does not care about the builds for.
+They must have super access since you can't modify collaborators of projects your team is not admins of.
+    * i.e. micro-cervezas had read access to `blackbaud/alfred`.
+New policy is members of the blackbaud org have read access to all repos in org, this is no longer needed.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.